Introduction: Why innovation isn't a luxury

 • How you innovate (roadmap, capabilities, partnerships)

-A strong innovation strategy ensures that innovation is not separate from your business strategy, but complements and reinforces it.
+A strong strategy ensures that innovation is not separate from your business strategy, but complements and reinforces it.

 Why do so many organizations struggle?